JamesTimothyMeech/Signaloid-Wing-Lift/README.md

 $$L = \Delta p A.$$

-## Results and Checking Calculation Result Using Experimentally Measured Coefficient of Lift
+## Results and Checking Lift Calculation Using Experimentally Measured Coefficient of Lift

 Run 57 in file N4415c100.txt in the dataset [1] contains an experimentally measured value of $C_L = 1.354$ (a.u.) for the coefficient of lift that we can use to check the result of our program.
 We can calculate the lift from the coefficient of lift and known parameters